ycrash/yc-data-script/README.md

 ## How to run the yc-data-script?

-1. Download latest yc-data-script from [this](https://tier1app.com/dist/ycrash/yc-agent-latest.zip) location
+1. Download the latest yc-data-script from [this](https://tier1app.com/dist/ycrash/yc-agent-latest.zip) location
 2. Unzip the downloaded ```yc-agent-latest.zip``` file.
 (Say you are unzipping in '/opt/workspace/yc-agent-latest' folder)
 3. In the unzipped folder you will find yc-data-script by operating system: